 If you enter a DN for a user that is too long for the Microsoft CA, the certificates will fail to issue on the Write Certificates stage of the Collect Card workflow, displaying an error similar to the following for each certificate:

 CertificateName has failed to issue

 If you see this error, check the length of the user's DN.
+Check your CA configuration to determine the maximum length the CA can support.

 3.1.3 CAs not detected